Fewer kids report sex abuse in US juvenile detention centers

 “We removed these children from their homes, we have an obligation to keep them safe,” she said.
 “We do it because we claim we’re going to treat them, provide them an opportunity for rehabilitation, but if they are victimized in those facilities, we have failed them.”

-Previous Bureau of Justice Statistics reports included information about kids’ demographics, along with the finding that gay, lesbian, bisexual and transgender young people were abused at a far higher rate than others.
+The previous Bureau of Justice Statistics report included information about kids’ demographics, along with the finding that gay, lesbian, bisexual and transgender young people were abused at a far higher rate than others.

-The newest report doesn’t include that data.
-Agency officials did not immediately respond to inquiries from the AP about the change.
+The newest report doesn’t include that data yet.
+The information will be analyzed and published in a future report, Bureau of Justice Statistics unit chief Erica Smith said.

-Stannow said the absence of that information is baffling.
-The report also didn’t include information about the circumstances surrounding the incidents, which was previously included.
+Stannow of Just Detention International said the lack of demographic information is baffling.
+The report also didn’t include information about the circumstances surrounding the abuse, which was previously included.

-“It’s clear that we’re making progress in the effort to prevent sexual abuse, but leaving out this information means that advocates and corrections officials alike have to move forward with one arm tied behind our backs,” she said in a statement.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.